PittViic/PittViic/README.md

-- 👋 Hi guys, I’m @PittViic
+Hey There, Welcome!
+I'm Pedro Victor, student of computer science from Teresina, Brasil.

-- 👀 I am always capable to learn new things
+- 👀 I am always capable to learn new things and love to explore the unknown.
 - 🌱 I’m currently learning Python
 - 💞️ I want to help you and your business
-- 📫 You can talk to me in my instagram: Pitt_Viic